marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 understanding of the filesystem, but resize2fs comes to the rescue.
 In fact, this calculation is done by function *calculate\_minimum\_resize\_size* in [*resize/resize2fs.c*](http://git.kernel.org/cgit/fs/ext2/e2fsprogs.git/tree/resize/resize2fs.c#n2769).
-If resize2fs is invoked with a command line argument  which is lower than the value returned by this function, it raises an error followed by the minimum allowed size of the filesystem, as the number of 4K blocks.
+If resize2fs is invoked with a command line argument  which is lower than the value returned by that function, it raises an error followed by the minimum allowed size of the filesystem, as the number of 4K blocks.
 Add a small margin and proceed.

 {% highlight console lineos %}